Alstonia scholaris: Toxicity

 This is a toxic plant.
 At high doses, an extract of the plant exhibited marked damage to all the major organs of the body in both rats and mice.
 The toxicity appears to depend on the plant organ studied, as well as the season it is harvested, with the bark collected in the monsoon season being the least toxic, and bark in the summer the most.
 Intraperitoneal administration is much more toxic than oral.
 Rats were more susceptible to the poison than mice, and pure-bred mice strains were more susceptible than crossbred.
 The toxic effects may be due to the alkaloid echitamine in the bark.

 Chemistry

-The bark contains the alkaloids ditamine, echitenine, echitamine and strictamine.
+The bark contains the alkaloids ditamine, alschomine, echitenine, echitamine and strictamine.
 Echitamine is the most important alkaloid found in the bark, as it has been detected in all samples studied and collected from several locations.
 It is commercially sold as a herbal medicine.
+The alkaloid picralinal has been found in the leaves.